Analyzing the spectral (a)symmetry of the massless Dirac operator on the 3-torus: Acknowledgements

 \section{Acknowledgements}

 We are very grateful to Dmitri Vassiliev, without whose help, guidance and mentorship, this paper and our involvement in the subject area would not be possible.

-Both authors were supported by the Ministry of Education and Science of the Federation of Bosnia and Herzegovina, within the research project (number 05-39-2472-1/17) ``Teorijska analiza spektra Diracovog operatora bez mase''.
+Both authors were supported by the Ministry of Education and Science of the Federation of Bosnia and Herzegovina, within the research project ``Teorijska analiza spektra Diracovog operatora bez mase'' (number 05-39-2472-1/17).

-The authors acknowledge the COST Action CA15117 (CANTATA) and the COST action CA16104 (GWverse).
+The authors acknowledge the COST Action CA15117 (CANTATA), the COST action CA16104 (GWVerse) and the COST action CA18108.